Richard Restak: Career

 Restak maintains a private medical practice in neurology and neuropsychiatry in Washington, D.C., where he is also a Clinical Professor of Neurology at George Washington Hospital University School of Medicine and Health.

 He has to date written 20 books on various aspects of the human brain; two were on The New York Times Best Sellers List.
 His first bestseller, The Brain (1984), was also the first companion book he wrote for a PBS series.
 The Mind (1988) was another PBS companion book and was his second bestseller.
 He has written articles for various national newspapers and has appeared on radio and television programs.
 He has penned dozens of articles for national newspapers including: The Washington Post, The New York Times, The Los Angeles Times, USA Today, and The Huffington Post.
 He has contributed brain and neuroscience-related entries for the Encyclopædia Britannica and the Encyclopedia of Neuroscience.

-He is a Clinical Professor of Neurology at George Washington University School of Medicine and Health Sciences.
+He is a Clinical Professor of Neurology at George Washington University School of Medicine & Health Sciences.

 As a regular lecturer, both nationally and internationally, he has presented commentaries for both Morning Edition and All Things Considered on National Public Radio and made numerous appearances on leading television talks shows including: the Today Show, Good Morning America, the Discovery Channel, and the PBS NewsHour.

 He has appeared as an expert witness for the defense in the high-profile trial of Mir Aimal Kasi, the Pakistani national charged with the 1993 shootings at CIA headquarters in Langley, Virginia.
 During the trial Restak testified that Kasi was missing tissue from his frontal lobes, a congenital defect that affected his ability to judge the consequences of his actions.